Bence7661/SERIOUS-UBGL-Separate-keybind/README.md

 ![SeparatedBinds](https://github.com/user-attachments/assets/5f899fe1-c8cd-40c1-8967-ae7edb207cf8)

 ## Installation guide
-Now these modded exes are directly built on top of my other one that first released with the SSRS weapon mod.
-I'm pretty sure you need no additional setup because of this, but if for any reason after following this guide you still run into problems follow this one too:
-[SSRS User Manual](https://github.com/Bence7661/stalker-ssrs-user-manual?tab=readme-ov-file#modded-exes) (Skip the first step since you need the newer modded exes provided in the .ZIP file on this page)

 ### Mod installation (This will not be needed later, I just created this so it's easier to delete/disable everything if you want to)

 1. Download everything using the `Download ZIP` button